gabriel-TheCode/AestheticDialogs/README.md

 <a name="createDialog"></a>
 ### Create Dialog

-You can create multiple dialogs by specifying the style (*RAINBOW, FLAT, CONNECTIFY, TOASTER, DRAKE, EMOJI, EMOTION*) of your component and the type (*SUCCESS, ERROR, WARNING, INFO*) of alert you want to display to the user.
+You can create multiple dialogs by specifying the style of your component, the type, and the animation of alert you want to display to the user.
 You can override the ```.setOnClickListener()``` method to add a particular event, however some dialogs do not need it.

 **Example 1**: Flat Dialog